-And that is exactly why we should be talking about Pinterest affiliate marketing, because it means there is money to be made there.
+You’ve likely heard of Pinterest and affiliate marketing, but few know how they work together.
+We should be talking about Pinterest affiliate marketing because it means there is money to be made there.

-If you’re looking for a good way to start in affiliate marketing, or are an affiliate marketing veteran and looking to expand your business: it might very well be that Pinterest is your place to be.
-When you compare Pinterest with other social media platforms like Instagram or even Youtube, you can see they are already being explored and monetised by thousands of affiliate marketers.
+If you’re looking for a good way toΒ start in affiliate marketing or are an affiliate marketing veteran and looking to expand your business, it might be that Pinterest is your place to be.Β

 With Pinterest affiliate marketing, you’ll simply do the sharing in content that you publish on Pinterest.